Falubaz Zielona Góra: Stadium

-The stadium, informally named as W69, is located on 69 Wrocławska Street.
+The Zielona Góra Speedway Stadium, informally named as W69, is located on 69 Wrocławska Street.
 It contains 15,000 seats.
 The track is 337.50 metres long and has a granite surface.
 It has had an inflatable airfence since May 4, 2006.
 The stadium was later renovated with floodlights erected and the track widened on the bends.
 The club's new headquarters were also built and moved from 31 Dworcowa Street.

 History

 1946 to 1979

 The club was founded in 1946 with the establishing of a motorcycle department of Militia Sports Club (Polish Milicyjny Klub Sportowy).
 The first speedway race in the city took place on a 450 meters long track on October 20, 1946.
-The winner was Zygmunt Dolata as he hold best time of the meeting.
+The winner was Zygmunt Dolata as he holds best time of the meeting.

 In 1947, Mieczysław Chlebisz, a re-emigrant from the United Kingdom, arrived back in the city, bringing the first professional speedway motorcycle which had been used in Britain.
 In 1948, a Poznan District League was set up, containing nine teams, including Unia Zielona Góra.
 The club's riders were (in alphabetical order): Jerzy Błoch, Mieczysław Chlebicz, Kazimierz Juzala, Alfons Kostusiak, Ksawery Sawicki, Józef Śmigielski, Stanisław Świstak and Marian Zadoń.

 Second division honours were won in 1963/1964, 1971, 1975 and 1977.
 In between they won the bronze medal in the Team Speedway Polish Championship in 1973 and in 1979 they won their second bronze medal.